In The Gdp Accounts Production Equals

 Policy Implications

 Policymakers use the equality between production and income to assess the impact of economic policies.
-For example, a fiscal stimulus package that increases government spending (G) is expected to increase both production (GDP) and income.
+In real terms, for example, a fiscal stimulus package that increases government spending (G) is expected to increase both production (GDP) and income.
 Similarly, monetary policy changes that affect interest rates can influence investment (I) and, consequently, both production and income.

 • Fiscal Policy: Government spending (G) affects production and income.